SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Summary.md

 - Block and Variable Scope

 - How to debug code.
-Using Breakpoints
+Breakpoints

 ## In the next lesson you will learn:

-- **Nested if-else** Statements
+- **Nested if-else** statements

 - Logical Operators: **&&, ||, !**

-- Switch-case
+- The Switch-case

 [/slide]